 A tracker mortgage indicates that your interest rate will track the Bank of England’s base rate.
 Meaning, the lender that you are with does not set the rate themselves.
 You will be paying a percentage above the Bank of England base rate.
-In an example, if the base rate is 1% and you are tracking at 1% above the base rate, you will be paying 2%.
+For example, if the base rate is 1% and you are tracking at 1% above the base rate, you will be paying 2%.

-Nowadays it is a lot less likely for lenders to offer an interest-only product now.
-That being said, there are certain circumstances where this can possibly be an option, including downsizing when you are older or have other investments what you will use to pay the capital back.
+However, there are certain circumstances where this can be an option.
+These include downsizing when you are older or have other investments that you will use to pay the capital back.
 Lenders are stringent when it comes to offering these products now, and the loan to values are a lot lower than before.

-Initially growing in popularity over in Australia, Offset Mortgages are a flexible type of Mortgage Arrangement.
-Due to there being a lot more to these than your standard mortgage, the interest rates can be a little higher than you might initially expect.
-Offset Mortgages give you the ability to potentially overpay your mortgage, or pay off a lump sum.
+Offset Mortgages are a flexible type of Mortgage Arrangement.
+Due to their complexity, this type of mortgages usually come with a higher interest rate and set up fees.
+Offset Mortgages give you the ability to potentially overpay your mortgage, underpay your mortgage or pay off a lump sum.

-In a similar vein to Fixed-Rate mortgages, Capped Rates have a maximum amount that a customer will have to pay each month, along with a maximum interest rate.
-This means that, for example, if you’re capped at say 5%, you’ll never go higher than 5%.
+Like Fixed-Rate mortgages, Capped Rates have a maximum amount that a customer will pay each month with a maximum interest rate.
+With that in mind, if capped at 5%, you will never go higher than 5%.
 Where these can be more beneficial, however, is if interest rates start to drop.
 For example, if the rates dropped to 4%, 3% or 2%, your mortgage will do the same.

-Flexible mortgages allow you to overpay by unlimited amounts.
+Flexible mortgages allow you to underpay and overpay by unlimited amounts.
 Underpayments are only allowed if you’ve overpaid first and have agreed with a lender to do so.
 However, it is not something that we recommend.
-Overpayments can be fairly beneficial, as you could end up paying off the mortgage early and with a lot less interest.
-Mortgage flexibility is normally a feature of Offset Mortgages, which you can read about in the above section.
+Overpayments can be beneficial, though, as you could end up paying off the mortgage early and with significantly less interest.
+Mortgage flexibility is usually a feature of Offset Mortgages.